pagi-org/spec/pagi.md

 getId
 :    Returns the ID of the document or node.
 :    Valid in DOC_START and NODE_START.

+getSchemaId
+:    Returns a pagi schema uri.
+:    Valid in USES_SCHEMA.

 getNodeType
 :    Returns the type of the node.